 Upon arrival in Kenya, you will be met at the Nairobi-Jomo Kenyatta International Airport and transferred to your hotel.

-For some, this will be the arrival day, for others who arrive early we can do some initial exploring while we wait for later arrivals.
+For some, this will be the arrival day, for others who arrive early, you can do some initial exploring.
 At the Giraffe Centre - an education and breeding center for the endangered Rothschild Giraffe - we can feed these magnificent creatures, who might just try and kiss you with their incredibly long tongues.
 We may also have the opportunity to visit the elephant and rhino orphans of the The David Sheldrick Wildlife Trust at nearby Nairobi National Park.

 Your local guide Makau

 Meals: Breakfast, Lunch, Dinner Lodging: Hotel Stanley or similar

 Day 2 Amboseli Nat'l Park/Selenkey Conservation Area

 Depart for the four-hour drive to the Amboseli National Park/Selenkey Conservation area, part of the greater Amboseli National Park eco-system.

 While visiting this conservation area, we will be staying at the Selenkey Safari Camp, a community-based, eco-camp run by the Masai, who are custodians of these lands.
 This wonderful community is the realized vision of one man.

 During your time here there will may be opportunities to walk, observe village life, watch some of the many birds and animals, and enjoy a demonstration of village crafts, music and dance.
 There might also be the opportunity to hike, ride camels or help the locals graze their cattle, milk them and even participate in house building.